evmcnb/quartz/content/Pearls/Pneumocystis jirovecii pneumonia.md

 It classically presents with a fever, dyspnoea, dry cough, exercise-induced desaturation and very few chest signs.

+Silver stain

 It is treated with oral co-trimoxazole or IV pentamidine in severe cases.